The Trust-Forum project

 Short description of the project

-aim of the project is to make a new combination of more or
+project is to make a new combination of more or less

-less innovative functionalities at web servers, to be the
+innovative functionalities at web servers, to be the basis of

 independent servers :